OpenGeoHub/SoilTypeMapping/README.md

 Database](https://iiasa.ac.at/models-tools-data/hwsd) (HWSD) (FAO &
 IIASA, 2023).
-The HWSDv2 contains also the WRB 2022 version soil types per mapping unit, but these are potentially of variable accuracy and should be only use to fill-in gaps in training data.
+The HWSDv2 contains also the WRB 2022 version soil types per mapping unit, but these are potentially of variable accuracy and should be only used to fill gaps in training data.

 In addition to WoSIS and HWSDv2, we can also add some additional points coming from the land-surface observations e.g. to represent shifting sand and bare-rock areas.
-Global land cover validation data sets that are produced by photo-interpretation of very high resolution satellite imagery (e.g. 20 cm resolution) often contain also observations of the shifting sand, permanent ice and bare-rocks (Tsendbazar et al., 2021).
+Global land cover validation data sets that are produced by photo-interpretation of very high resolution satellite imagery (e.g. 20 cm resolution) often contain useful observations of the shifting sand, permanent ice and bare-rocks (Tsendbazar et al., 2021).
+These specific surface materials are often missing in the legacy soil profile datasets.

-To produce the soil type predictions at 1\~km spatial resolution, we have hence decided to use a combination of the legacy soil profiles, surface-cover observations and simulated points from the HWSDv2.
+To produce the soil type predictions at 1 km spatial resolution, we have hence decided to use a combination of the legacy soil profiles, surface-cover observations and simulated points from the HWSDv2.
 This gave us about 70,000 training points in total (see figure below).
 Although there are still some potential issues with some countries being